I think this might be a pretty boring post!

 No castles, no cathedrals, just little old me here at the spa being immersed in mud and swimming in thermal pools.

-Today I had two of my prescribed therapeutic procedures and a massage.
+Today I had two of my prescribed therapeutic procedures and a foot massage.

 First I had an exercise class in a very warm thermal mineral pool in strong jets of bubbles.
 And then I had a mud wrap, but nothing like you’ve ever seen!